xcomfan/xcomfan.github.io/gitref/work.md

 ##### Git workflow of the "three trees"

-Gits typical workflow is to record snapshots of your project in successively better states, by manipulating the states of the three trees.
+Git's typical workflow is to record snapshots of your project in successively better states, by manipulating the states of the three trees.

 Lets say we start with a new directory which is not yet a Git repository with a single file in it.
 If we run the `git init` command this will create a Git repository with a **HEAD** references pointing to the unborn *master* branch.
 At this point only the **working directory** has any content.